Aid entering Gaza amid pause 'not even enough for triage': UN

 Their comments came as Israel and Palestinian militant group Hamas embarked on a two-day extension to an initial four-day truce that has allowed Israeli hostages to be freed from Gaza in exchange for the release of Palestinian prisoners from Israeli jails.

-The truce paused fighting that began when Hamas fighters poured over the border into Israel, killing 1,200 people, mostly civilians, and kidnapping dozens, according to Israeli officials.
+The truce paused fighting that began when Hamas fighters poured over the border into Israel, killing 1,200 people, mostly civilians, and taking some 240 people hostage, according to Israeli officials.

 Israel's relentless retaliatory ground and air offensive in Gaza has killed almost 15,000 people, mostly civilians and many of them children, according to its Hamas-run government.